Phani-TrainingPrograms/Examples/ConfigManagement/Readme.md

-# Example on creating a DLL and consuming it Web API with Configs taken from Web API
+# Example on creating a DLL and consuming it Web API with Config sections taken from Web API
 ### 1. **Define the Configuration POCO in the DLL**
 Create a POCO class in your library that matches the configuration section: